swyxio/swyxdotio/content/writing/technical/very-late.md

 > swyx here: these are mostly my reflections

 It's a fact that Mobile Web is losing, but _why_ it's losing has a lot of reasons, and the debate gets fantastically muddled here.
-Everyone has their pet topic (my pet peeve is the people that primarily blame bootcamps) but it is intellectually dishonest to only harp on that and not consider other reasons:
+Everyone has their pet topic (my pet peeve is the people that primarily blame bootcamps) but here are the big ones:

 - **Mobile Perf**: web developers irresponsibily use too much JS which causes poor performance on mobile phones, leading to a much better UX on mobile apps
 - **Capability**: mobile web apps simply don't have the same capabilities that native apps have.
 There's the big ones, like having access to large file storage and non sandboxed execution capabilities (I'll mention more next), but also the little nuances like touch interaction and animation performance and default component behavior that make mobile web UX subpar (and are the cause of awesome projects like React Native Web and Dom and Ionic etc)